What is WAN Edge Infrastructure?

 The Limitations of SD-WAN

-Secure access service edge (SASE) is all the rage in network security, but the best path to get there is still not understood by many.
+Secure access service edge (SASE) is currently a popular approach to network security, but many are still uncertain about the most effective way to implement it, particularly given the limitations of SD-WAN.
 SASE marries network functionality with security to bring policy-driven inspections and protections to every facet of an enterprise IT environment.
-At the heart of this architectural paradigm shift, is the network.
+At the heart of

 The Next Generation of Community Banking Connections

 Banking software providers have delivered some of the most solid and secure WAN connectivity for decades.
-From the early days of dedicated T1 circuits, to MPLS, VPN and now SD-WAN the connections between software providers and banks have been at the forefront of WAN technology.
+From the early days of dedicated T1 circuits, to MPLS, VPN and now SD-WAN, the connections between software providers and banks, including Community Banking Connections, have been at the forefront of WAN technology.
 They didn’t really have a choice.
-As the facilitator of

 The Recipe For Your First SASE

 SASE (secure access service edge) represents the convergence of networking and security into a cloud-delivered service.
 This architectural paradigm shift is getting both enterprises and security solution providers to re-evaluate the way that they deliver security services across every IT environment.
-Like with many evolving technologies there is a lot of confusion about what is
+Like with many evolving technologies, there is a lot of confusion about what is

 The IT landscape has changed.
-Networks centralized around a data center no longer make sense when applications are served from the cloud and users are working from remote locations.
+Networks centralized around a data centre no longer make sense when applications are served from the cloud and users are working from remote locations.
 The internet has become a staple of enterprise networks but brings along security concerns that can no longer be solved with on-premise security appliances.
-SASE architectures
+Secure access

 SASE and the Electric Vehicle Revolution